 A study of the theory and practice of "theological hermeneutics," or the theological interpretation of culture.
-Special attention will be given to the role of the church in the world and the task of theological engagement with the arts (literature, film, television, and music) and consumer culture.
-Prerequisite: DIVI 2200.
+Special attention will be given to the role of the church in the world and the task of theological engagement with the arts (literature, film, television, and music) and consumer culture; offered online every other spring.